Malaysian Cantonese: Phonology

-Vocabulary Differences
+Vocabulary

 Malaysian Cantonese is in contact with many other Chinese languages such as Hakka, Hokkien and Teochew as well other languages such as Malay and English.
 As a result, it has absorbed many loanwords and expressions that may not be found in Cantonese spoken elsewhere.
 Malaysian Cantonese also preserves some vocabulary that would be considered old-fashioned or unusual in Hong Kong but may be preserved in other Cantonese speaking areas such as Guangzhou.
 Not all of the examples below are used throughout Malaysia, with differences in vocabulary between different Cantonese speaking areas such as Ipoh, Kuala Lumpur and Sandakan.
 There may also be differences based on the speaker's educational background and native dialect.